- March 2017: Commemoration Battle in the Java Sea

 Prof. Dr. Petra Groen has published an article recently in the international scientific journal 'International Journal of Military History and Historiography' about the volume 'The invasion of the Dutch East Indies' of of the Senshi Sosho series, published by The Corts Foundation.
 This volume has been translated from Japanese into English by W. Remmelink and has been released in 2015 at Leiden University Press.
 The article can be downloaded here.
 Please visit also the journal IJMH on the website of Brill.

 The Corts Foundation and the Arsip Nasional Republik Indonesia proudly present a website, in both English and Indonesian language, that shows thousands of handwritten pages of the Dutch 17th and 18th century archives, inventories and searchable databases.
 This website focusses on a worldwide audience of people interested in the history of the Indonesian archipelago hidden as treasures in these old documents.

 and start exploring ...

-The Corts Foundations are both Dutch non-profit organizations founded in 2003 with the legacy capital of Kees Corts, whose interest in the Indonesian history led to the support of many interesting projects.
+The foundation started in 2003 with the legacy capital of Kees Corts.
+His interest in the former Dutch East Indies and Indonesian history led to the support of many interesting projects in the past years.